Looking for the best things to do in Coronado Island with kids?

 2. Explore the Hotel del Coronado

 Arguably Coronado’s most famous site, the hotel was built in 1888 and has hosted numerous American presidents, foreign dignitaries, royalty, and celebrities throughout the years.
 It was designated a National Historic Landmark by the National Trust for Historic Preservation in 1977.
+You can go inside their recently restored lobby, wander the hotel’s beautiful grounds, dine at one of their restaurants (with views of the beach and Pacific Ocean!), enjoy live music, or just relax on the beach in front of the hotel.

-The Hotel del Coronado also has a cool free museum you will want to check out.
 The Ice House Museum (located – not surprisingly – in the hotel’s original ice house building) offers a behind-the-scenes look at The Del’s rich history.
-The space features artifacts, memorabilia, and a Marilyn Monroe selfie spot.
-I especially loved looking at old menu’s from the hotel’s restaurants.
+The space features artifacts, memorabilia, and photos.
+I especially loved looking at old menus from the hotel’s restaurants.
+This is such a great spot but it’s almost always empty when we pop by; I wish more people knew to take advantage of this free attraction on Coronado.

 3. Stroll Through Downtown Coronado